 Las Vegas is a popular wedding spot, and for very good reason: iconic chapels, speedy marriage licenses, and out-of-this-world venues.
-Whether your heart is set on a minimony (with 10 people or less), a micro wedding (up to 50 guests) or you’re planning an elopement, there’s a Vegas ceremony with your name on it.
+Whether your heart is set on a minimony (with 10 people or less), a micro wedding (up to 50 guests), a larger bash (the current maximum capacity for events in the state of Nevada is 250 people), or an elopement for just the two of you, there’s a Vegas ceremony with your name on it.

 Thinking of getting married in Sin City?
-Here’s what you need to know right now, according to the experts.
+Here's what you need to know, according to the experts.

-Currently, for your safety, the County Clerk is asking all couples who want to get married in Las Vegas to start by pre-registering for their marriage license on their website.
-From there, it’s a quick trip to the bureau (located at 201 E Clark Ave, Las Vegas, NV 89101) and with that license in hand, you can legally marry anywhere with a licensed officiant,” Reverend Garcia continues.
+Currently, the County Clerk is asking all couples who want to get married in Las Vegas to start by pre-registering for their marriage license on their website.
+From there, it’s a quick trip to the bureau (located at 201 E Clark Ave, Las Vegas, NV, 89101) and with that license in hand, you can legally marry anywhere with a licensed officiant,” Reverend Garcia continues.

-The Clark County Marriage License Bureau is open seven days a week from 8 am until midnight.
+The Clark County Marriage License Bureau is open seven days a week, from 8 a.m. until midnight.
 To apply, each partner will require one valid form of identification (driver’s license, passport, or birth certificate).
+If a birth certificate, the person would need a document that contains the name and photograph of the person or any document for which identification must be verified as a condition of receipt of the document.
 Your license will be prepared with your legal name exactly as it appears on your identification.
 You can get married immediately after receiving your license and it remains valid for one year.